JonathanBowker/jonathanbowker.github.io/legal-apps-cloud.md

 - **Front-end interfaces**: Improve your stakeholders exepriences user-friendly interfaces such as Glide, Soft and StackerQ and ensure role based permissions for accessing and interactiong with your data.

-- **Privacy assured**: Ensure the your data operations are highly compliant with data protection and privacy regulations by design and by default with our trademarked lawyer-in-the-loop<sup>®</sup> privacy workflows.
+- **Assured compliance**: Ensure the your data operations are highly compliant with data protection and privacy regulations by design and by default with our trademarked lawyer-in-the-loop<sup>®</sup> privacy workflows.

 ## Portfolio - Legal Apps Portfolio